joyceerhl/vscode-git-fit-commit/README.md

 ### Build

-Run `npm run compile` to compile the TypeScript code.

-### Debug

-1. Press `F5` to start debugging the extension.
+Press `F5` to compile the extension source code and launch the extension development host.
-2. Open a git commit message file.
-3. Use the `Format Document` command to format the git commit message.

 ### Test